rwx sandbox exec

 Sandboxes are isolated, reproducible environments running in RWX cloud infrastructure.
 They persist between commands, allowing you to run multiple commands against the same environment without rebuilding each time.

-When you run rwx sandbox exec, if you don't already have a sandbox running for your current working directory + branch + config file, a new one will start.
+Sandboxes are reused by default.
+When you run rwx sandbox exec, the CLI looks for an existing sandbox for your current branch and config file and reconnects to it if one exists.
+If none exists, a new one is started automatically.
 You can also pre-start a sandbox using rwx sandbox start to give it time to set up your environment before you need it.
 Most of the time, lazily starting a sandbox when executing a command is plenty fast, thanks to RWX's content-based caching.

 Note: Git LFS files cannot be synced and will generate a warning.